How to Install PHPUnit on Ubuntu 22.04 | 20.04

 sudo apt install curl

-1. Move the composer.phar file to a directory in your system’s PATH, allowing you to run Composer from anywhere in your terminal.
+Once you have downloaded Composer, move the composer.phar file to a directory within your system’s PATH to run Composer from any location in your terminal:

 sudo mv composer.phar /usr/local/bin/composer

-This command moves the composer.phar file to the /usr/local/bin directory and renames it to composer, making it executable from anywhere in your terminal.
+This command transfers the composer.phar file to the /usr/local/bin directory and renames it to composer, making it executable globally.

-1. Verify that Composer is installed correctly by running the following command:
+To confirm that Composer is installed correctly, execute the following command:

 composer --version